Stay safe and check the latest government advice at Coronavirus Victoria.

 Royal Botanic Gardens Victoria

-Bursting with spring growth, Royal Botanic Gardens is home to plenty of perfect picnic spots.
+Bursting with summer growth, Royal Botanic Gardens is home to plenty of perfect picnic spots.
 Work up an appetite with a stroll through Fern Gully and around the Guilfoyle’s Volcano lava paths.
 Then head for the banks of Ornamental Lake for prime duckling viewing over lunch.

 Wander along under the avenues of elms and pick a glorious native eucalyptus or Moreton Bay fig tree to spread your blanket under.
 Melbourne’s oldest, Flagstaff Gardens has been parkland since 1862.